Crime-Analytica/CrimeStop-Analytics/CONTRIBUTING.md

 ```
 4. Open a pull request on GitHub, targeting the staging branch.

- 5. Your changes will be reviewed by the project maintainers, and any necessary feedback or changes will be discussed in the pull request.
+5. Your changes will be reviewed by the  [CTO](https://github.com/GarretTomlin), and any necessary feedback or changes will be discussed in the pull request.

-# Contributor Form

-### Before making a contribution, we require all contributors to sign a [contributor form](https://gist.github.com/GarretTomlin/96d2c4094201184c2022f0a84bfc4ffc).
-Please fill out the Contributor Form before starting your work.

-### Thank you for your contribution and helping us improve CrimeStop-Analytics!